 Who We Serve

 Legal and compliance teams focused on the integrity, security, find-ability, and interoperability of health information need solutions that deliver.
-This includes the quick eDiscovery of protected health information to comply with audits or legal investigations as well as the ability to share records with consumers in accordance with the 21st Century Cures Act.
+This includes locating relevant protected health information to comply with audits or legal investigations as well as the ability to share records with consumers in accordance with the 21st Century Cures Act.
 Harmony Healthcare IT supports these needs by migrating historical patient, employee and business records from disparate legacy systems into a secure and accessible active archive.

 EHRs get replaced, and often it makes fiscal and functional sense to migrate the last two years of key data into the go-forward system.
 Record retention requirements can span ten to 25+ years, which makes an active archive with robust search features a viable solution on all fronts.
 With HealthData Archiver®, legal and compliance teams can retain required records for the duration of the retention period, mitigate legal and security risks, and define a long-term data governance plan that maximizes technology to secure records in a HIPAA-compliant format.